AmirAR-QA/DevOps-Practical-Project/README.md

 Nick, Ben, and Raji for providing me with the relevant skills needed to be able to code the app.

-Special thanks to Harry who was an absolute gem and really made it possible with filling in gaps in our knowledge.
+Special thanks to Harry who was an absolute gem during the entire process and really made it possible with filling in gaps in our knowledge and troubleshooting every single issue.
+My saviour.

 ## Licensing